Tampa, FL Bicycle Accident Attorney

 - Road Rash

-Whether you have a broken leg or a concussion, you shouldn’t have to suffer through the painful symptoms and have to worry about how you’re going to pay for your medical expenses.
+Whether you have a broken leg or a concussion, you shouldn’t have to suffer through painful symptoms, like chest pain, and have to worry about how you’re going to pay for your medical expenses.
+If you got hit by a car while riding your bicycle, a lawyer may be able to help you hold the at-fault party accountable and get you appropriate compensation for your damages.

-If you’re involved in a collision with a car while you’re riding your bicycle, you should call 911 right away to request an ambulance and a police officer.
+If you’re involved in a collision with a car while you’re cycling, you should call 911 right away to request an ambulance and a police officer.
 If you’re unable to make the call, ask someone nearby to do it for you.
 After that, you should:

 - Keep calm and don’t say too much – The last thing you want to do at the scene of your bicycle accident is start arguing about who’s at fault.
 You’re better off not saying anything, as whatever you say at the crash scene could be misconstrued as admitting fault.
 Even saying something as harmless as “I didn’t see you” or “You came out of nowhere” can be interpreted as admitting fault.